When to visit the vet?

 Therapy

-The treatment of hypothermia aims to raise the cat’s body temperature to a normal level and treat the underlying causes.
-Adequate heat supply is the most important step in the treatment.
-A combination of external heat sources such as heating blankets, hot water bottles and infrared lamps can be used.
+The treatment of hypothermia aims to raise the cat’s body temperature to a normal level and address the underlying causes.
+Providing adequate warmth is the most important step in treatment.
+This may involve a combination of external heat sources such as heating pads, hot water bottles, and infrared lamps.

-It is important to warm up gradually to avoid complications such as heat build-up.
-The temperature should be monitored regularly to ensure that warming is controlled.
+It is important to warm the cat gradually to avoid complications such as heat stroke.
+The temperature should be monitored regularly to ensure that warming occurs in a controlled manner.

 If an underlying condition is the cause of hypothermia, it must also be treated.
-Medicinal therapies may be necessary to correct hormonal imbalances or combat infections.
+Medication may be required to correct hormonal imbalances or combat infections.

 Prognosis and follow-up care

-Severe cases of hypothermia that lead to organ damage or complications such as infections can, however, worsen the prognosis.
+However, severe cases of hypothermia leading to organ damage or complications such as infections can worsen the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
+It can provide information on how a disease is expected to develop..
 In such cases, survival depends on the ability to successfully treat the underlying causes and restore body temperature.

-Long-term follow-up is often necessary to ensure that the cat fully recovers and has not suffered any permanent damage.
+Long-term aftercare is often required to ensure the cat fully recovers and has not suffered any permanent damage.
 Regular veterinary check-ups can help monitor the cat’s health and prevent relapses.

 Prevention

 To prevent hypothermia in cats, it is important to keep them in a warm and protected environment, especially during the cold months.
-Cats should not be left outdoors for extended periods of time when temperatures are low.
-A soft, warm sleeping place that is protected from drafts can help regulate the cat’s body temperature.
+Cats should not stay outdoors for extended periods when temperatures are low.
+A soft, warm sleeping place protected from drafts can help regulate the cat’s body temperature.

-Regular veterinary visits are also important to check the cat’s general health.
-A healthy cat has a better ability to regulate its body temperature itself.
-Special attention should be paid to older cats, sick animals, or those with low body weight, as they are more susceptible to low temperatures.
+Regular vet visits are also important to check the cat’s general health.
+A healthy cat has a better ability to regulate its own body temperature.
+Special attention should be paid to older cats, sick animals, or those with low body weight, as they are more susceptible to hypothermia.

-If a cat needs to be bathed, care should be taken to dry it thoroughly afterwards.
-A towel or hair dryer on a low setting can help dry the cat quickly and prevent hypothermia.
-In addition, care should be taken to ensure that the cat has access to a balanced diet, as good nutrition supports body heat.
+If a cat needs to be bathed, care should be taken to dry it thoroughly afterward.
+A towel or a hairdryer on a low setting can help dry the cat quickly and thus prevent hypothermia.
+In addition, ensure the cat has access to a balanced diet, as good nutrition supports body heat.

 In winter, attaching insulating materials to windows and doors can help keep the heat in the house, which also helps reduce the risk of hypothermia in cats.